ondra-novak/couchcpp/README.md

  - use couchapp to manage your scripts
  - couchcpp supports option "-c" that allows to check syntax of your code snippets.
 Use it in your makefiles, or as an hook of couchapp.
 Also see couchcpp -h
- - the cache can grow faster during development, clean it time to tome.
+ - the cache can grow faster during development, clean it sometimes.
 However, this should not be an issue in the production because scripts are not modified often